Inclusive Education Scholars Certificate Program

 Learning Communities (LCs) will take place on Zoom and will run approximately every 3 weeks during the semester.
 The LCs are interdisciplinary.

-In Fall 2024, we are supporting two faculty/staff cohorts and a graduate student/postdoc cohort:
+In Spring 2025, we are supporting two faculty/staff cohorts and two graduate student/postdoc cohorts:

 CATE Workshops Supporting Inclusive Teaching Heading link